strongalex/strongalex.github.io/projects/frcRobots.md

   - 3D Printing
   - CNC Machining
   - Fabrication & Assembly
-summary: "A series of competitive robitcs that I have helped design over the course of high school and college."
+summary: "A series of competitive robots that I have helped design over the course of high school and college."
 ---

 <h1>2025: Redundancy</h1>